Introduction: The altrockchick Faces Certain Demons

 I haven’t heard music that is so perfectly suited for film since Phillip Glass did whatever he did last.
 This claim is all the more remarkable because most of the instrumental arrangements consist of only a baritone guitar and a drum kit, an approach that should meet the requirements of purists for minimalism.
 Despite the bare instrumentation, The Odds does not lack musical diversity; it is an album of many moods, from outrage to bemusement to detachment, dramatically enhanced by performances that define the word commitment.
 The poetry is strong and the vocals are clear and expressive.

-But it’s the combination of arrangement and execution that make this recording so remarkable.
+But it’s the combination of arrangement and execution that makes this recording so remarkable.
 You can hear the power of their approach most clearly in the instrumental, “Wonder Why,” which comes up about halfway through the record.
 This piece best demonstrates the sheer impact of Amy Farina’s intuitive-expressionistic style of drumming and Ian McKaye’s mastery of the baritone guitar.
 Beginning relatively gently on the higher range of the guitar, the intensity meter shoots through the roof when Amy comes in, and from there you can allow yourself to get lost in the waves of sound and tonal variations they create.
 It floors me that two people playing together can create richness and depth that is normally only achieved by full orchestras (and shit, I’d much rather listen to them than frigging Haydn).
 “Wonder Why” is a killer piece that really makes me want to . . . see the movie!

 Back to the beginning, the album opens with one of Amy’s vocals, “King of Kings”.
 Immediately I loved the way this song filled my headphones with only two instruments and two people singing.
 The song has very strong movement and great variation in dynamics; the quieter section also features surprisingly strong harmonies.
 It’s followed by the angrier social commentary in “Wanted Criminals,” which adds only an intense siren-like sound to the spare background.
 The title should really be read, “Wanted: Criminals,” as the line repeated three times in the opening passage is “Everybody’s got their badges but they’ve got no one to apprehend.”
 It’s a powerful commentary on our fear-driven social system that condemns people to shit jobs created to maintain control over the masses and allow the rich to keep getting richer: